-By default, if album art is detected, it will be displayed at 600x600 pixels, usually in the lower-middle of your screen (though the precise location of the display window can be a little unpredictable, depending on what else is running on your PC at the time a new folder of music begins to be played!)
+By default, if album art is detected, it will be displayed at 450x500 pixels, usually in the lower-middle of your screen (though the precise location of the display window can be a little unpredictable, depending on what else is running on your PC at the time a new folder of music begins to be played!)
 This corresponds to setting the --artsize parameter to a value of medium.
-The parameter also accepts values of small (300x300) or large (900x900).
+The parameter also accepts values of small (300x340) or large (900x960).
 Any other value you supply is interpreted as medium.

-Whatever the size of the album art display you choose, an additional 60 pixels is bolted onto the bottom of the album art proper, with a black background (by default) and the first 50 characters from the ALBUM tag displayed in white text (by default).
-Just by glancing at the album art, therefore, you should be able to see exactly what piece is playing... and if the album art is helpful rather than just 'artistic', you'll probably also know the performers, conductor and so on.
+Whatever the size of the album art display you choose, an additional 40, 50 or 60 pixels is bolted onto the bottom of the album art proper, with a black background (by default) and the first 80 characters resulting from the combination of the last name of the ARTIST tag plus the ALBUM tag, displayed in white text (by default).
+Just by glancing at the album art display, therefore, you should be able to see exactly what piece is playing, and who the composer is... and if the album art is helpful rather than just 'artistic', you'll probably also know the performers, conductor and so on.